 Students who score below 550 on the written TOEFL test or below 210 on the computerized TOEFL test will have their individual TOEFL section scores reviewed in the areas of listening comprehension, structure, reading and writing.
 Section scores of a minimum of 55 on the written TOEFL test and 21 on the computerized TOEFL test, and 4.5 on the Test of Written English/Essay Writing, will exempt the student from the corresponding ESL class.
-A higher-level undergraduate course will be substituted for the exempted sections.

-The Alan Shawn Feinstein Graduate School reserves the right to place students who, although they meet the minimum scores, do not display proficiency at a level that will be required for success.
+The Alan Shawn Feinstein Graduate School reserves the right to place students in the English as a Second Language program who, although they meet the minimum scores, do not display proficiency at a level that will be required for success.